-Leading CDN Selection solutions enable D2C Streamers to operate dynamically.
-They offer powerful configuration abilities that can apply, in real-time, all defined business rules at a very granular level and optimise stream performance across a range of KPIs that can be defined and prioritised by the D2C Streamer.
+Leading CDN Selection solutions enable OTT Operators to operate dynamically.
+They offer powerful configuration abilities that can apply, in real-time, all defined business rules at a very granular level and optimise stream performance across a range of KPIs that can be defined and prioritised by the OTT Operator.

 The theoretical design of these solutions is relatively straightforward.
 The acid test is how they practically perform under real-life conditions, handling all required real-time computational processing.
 Although it may be possible in the CDN Selection system to drill down to device type and operating system type by country, ISP and ASN, and make delivery choices depending on live vs. VOD and the type of bitrate profile for different content, the reality is that making large-scale, real-time CDN selection choices at this level might be impractical.
 But as the world of streaming continues to evolve, these granular capabilities will become critical to success.